Reading Time: 8 minutes

 - Social consequences.
 Sex addiction can lead to adverse social interactions.
 Many who suffer from sex addiction may spend more time on sexual activities and behaviors than to their social lives.
 Additionally, those who spend lots of time doing cybersex can sometimes be too pushy or aggressive in real-life situations and lead to social upsets or sexual violence.

 - Emotional consequences.
 Sex addiction can cause feelings of guilt, anxiety, depression, and many other negative emotions that can lead to long-term mental health disorders and the risk of suicide.

 Myth: People with good morals will not suffer from sex addiction

 Fact: Your morals are not a direct impact on whether or not you suffer from sex addiction.
-If your sexual behavior takes you out of the realm of your own values or beliefs, then this could be affecting your morals and you may feel bad, but there is help.
+If your sexual behavior takes you out of the realm of your own values or beliefs, then this could be affecting your morals, and you may feel bad, but there is the help.